-As we are also interested in how the influence shifts from boreal spring to boreal summer, Figure 5 shows the Walker cell response to our model experiments for JJA.
-For A (Figure 5a), the response for boreal summer compared to boreal spring shows similar upper level westerlies that extend into the Pacific, showing descending motion over parts of South America, consistent with our MLR analysis.
-At the same time, the response to P (Figure 5b) largely lacks significant descending motion over South America, showing that the Secondary Gill response has likely subsided.
+As we are also interested in how the influence shifts from boreal spring to boreal summer, figure 5 shows the Walker cell response to our sensitivity experiments for JJA.
+For A (Figure 5 a), the response for boreal summer compared to boreal spring shows similar upper level westerlies that extend into the Pacific, showing descending motion over parts of South America, consistent with our MLR analysis.
+At the same time, the response to P (Figure 5 b) largely lacks significant descending motion over South America, showing that the Secondary Gill response has likely subsided.